Strophe: Origins and development

 It is said that Archilochus first created the strophe by binding together systems of two or three lines.
 But it was the Greek ode-writers who introduced the practice of strophe-writing on a large scale, and the art was attributed to Stesichorus, although it is likely that earlier poets were acquainted with it.
 The arrangement of an ode in a splendid and consistent artifice of strophe, antistrophe and epode was carried to its height by Pindar.

 Variant forms

 With the development of Greek prosody, various peculiar strophe-forms came into general acceptance, and were made celebrated by the frequency with which leading poets employed them.
 Among these were the Sapphic, the Elegiac, the Alcaic, and the Asclepiadean strophe, all of them prominent in Greek and Latin verse.
-The briefest and the most ancient strophe is the dactylic distich, which consists of two verses of the same class of rhythm, the second producing a melodic counterpart to the first.
+The briefest and the most ancient strophe is the elegiac couplet, which consists of two verses of the same class of rhythm, the second producing a melodic counterpart to the first.